 Preventing BEC scams involves a combination of vigilance and security measures:

-• Use Strong Passwords: Ensure all employees use strong, unique passwords for their email accounts.
+- Use Strong Passwords: Ensure all employees use strong, unique passwords for their email accounts to prevent email compromise.

-• Enable Two-Factor Authentication (2FA): Adding an extra layer of security can prevent unauthorized access.
+- Enable Two-Factor Authentication (2FA): Adding an extra layer of security can prevent unauthorized access, even if credentials are stolen through email phishing scams.

-• Implement Email Filters: Use filters to catch suspicious emails before they reach your inbox.
+- Implement Email Filters: Use filters to catch suspicious emails before they reach your inbox and lead to a BEC scam.

 The Role of Employee Training